mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/04-MAW-PIII.md

 ---
 title: "OPEN & REPRODUCIBLE MICROBIOME DATA ANALYSIS SPRING SCHOOL 2018"
 author: "Sudarshan"
-date: "2018-05-14"
+date: "2018-05-25"
 output: bookdown::gitbook
 site: bookdown::bookdown_site
 ---

 # Composition plots

-Barplots are an easy and intuitive way of visualising the composition of your samples.
-However, the way this is implented in phyloseq causes problems with the order of the taxa in the legend at higher taxonomic levels.
+Barplots are a simple way of visualising the composition of your samples.

 We will use the filtered phyloseq object from **Set-up and Pre-processing** section.